dereuromark/cakephp-expose/docs/README.md

 Make sure the `Expose.Expose` behavior is attached to this table class.
 Also execute the migration for the field to be added prior to running this.

-Once all records are populated, you can set the field to be `DEFAULT NOT NULL` and add a `UNIQUE` constraint.
+Once all records are populated, you can make a second migration file and set the field to be `DEFAULT NOT NULL` and add a `UNIQUE` constraint.
 If you run here the first command again, it will display the code snippet for it:
 ```
 bin/cake add_exposed_field PluginName.ModelName